Checking vs. Savings Accounts: Where Should Your Money Go?

 |Checking Account||Savings Account|

-|Minimum balance requirements||Varies by financial instituion.||Varies by financial institution.|
+|Minimum balance requirements||Vary by financial institution.||Vary by financial institution.|

-|Withdrawal restrictions||Varies by financial institution.||Typically no more than six withdrawals and tranfers per month.|
+|Withdrawal restrictions||Vary by financial institution.||Typically no more than six withdrawals or transfers per month.|

 |Monthly fees||Sometimes.
-Varies by finanical institution.||Sometimes.
-Varies by finanical institution.|
+Fees vary by financial institution.||Sometimes.
+Fees vary by financial institution.|

-|Interest||Minimal to none.||Yes.
+|Interest||Minimal to none.||Some.
 Varies by financial institution.|

-|Other features||Online access, overdraft, automatic bill payments.||Online access, automatic savings.|
+|Other features||Online access, overdraft protection, automatic bill paying.||Online access, automatic savings from your paycheck.|

-This is based on Federal Reserve Board Regulation D, a law that says users can only make six withdrawals or transfers out of their savings accounts each month.
+This is based on Federal Reserve Board Regulation D, a law that says users can make only six withdrawals or transfers out of their savings accounts each month.